The Professionals (TV series): Controversy

 Although depictions of actual bloodshed were scarce, the series was often criticised for its level of violence, with shootings, martial arts and asphyxiation a common means of assassination.

 To help maximise the on-screen action, Martin Shaw and Lewis Collins were taught stunt driving skills and encouraged to propel their respective cars through streets as rapidly as possible, although LWT insisted that the stars had to be chauffeured when travelling to filming sets.
-In his last interview about the series, Brian Clemens laughed off the actors' claims about 'doing their own stunts' in the cars.
-He said that they had been taught little more than how to execute a handbrake turn.
+In his last interview about the series, Brian Clemens laughed off the actors' claims about "doing their own stunts" in the cars.
+He said that they had been taught "little more" than how to execute a handbrake turn.
 The British stuntman and stunt co-ordinator Peter Brayham did most of the precision driving, and with his dark curly hair, often stood in for Martin Shaw during the scenes where Doyle was driving.
 Shaw in particular, was known within the production team to be fairly inept with the cars.
 He was far too heavy on the brakes and throttle, regularly kerbed the cars, and often over-steered himself into trouble.
 This can be seen in many episodes.

 In the episode "Weekend in the Country", Gordon Jackson can be seen pulling away from a stationary position at the roadside, in a Chrysler Alpine.
 He can be seen pulling out without fully checking the traffic flow, directly in front of an approaching Volkswagen Beetle.
-This inevitably led to either an accident, or a dramatic near miss, but the editor obviously cut to the next scene at this point.
+The scene was cut at that point as this was either an accident or at the very least, a near miss incident.